timescale/docs.timescale.com-content/api.md

 If space partitioning is not being used, the `chunk_time_interval` should be the same as the non-distributed case, as all of the incoming data will be handled by a single node.

+**Replication factor:**  The hypertable's `replication_factor` defines to how many data nodes a newly created chunk will be replicated.
+That is, a chunk with a `replication_factor` of three will exist on three separate data nodes, and rows written to that chunk will be inserted (as part of a two-phase commit protocol) to all three chunk copies.
+For chunks replicated more than once, if a data node fails or is removed, no data will be lost, and writes can continue to succeed on the remaining chunk copies.
+However, the chunks present on the lost data node will now be under-replicated.
+Currently, it is not possible to restore under-replicated chunks, although this limitation will be removed in a future release.
+To avoid such inconsistency, we do not yet recommend using `replication_factor` > 1, and instead rely on physical replication of each data node if such fault-tolerance is required.

 ---